jasonsbeer/Amiga-2000-EATX/README.md

 Rev 0 - Prototype board

 ## Acknowledgments
-This project is built on the backs of giants.
-A big thanks to everyone that makes the retro computing community great.

 kr239 - Amiga 500 DRAM replacement - https://github.com/kr239/A500-SRAM-Board

 iansbremmer - Amiga IC KiCad footprints - https://github.com/iansbremner/ReAmiga-3000---KiCAD